GitLab Admin area

 - Select Save changes.

-It is also possible to limit which roles can create a subgroup within a group.
+It is also possible to limit which roles can create a subgroup of another group.

 Administering groups

-You can administer all groups in the GitLab instance from the Admin area’s Groups page.
+To administer all groups in the GitLab instance:

+Optional.
 To change the sort order, select the sort dropdown list and choose the desired order.
-You can sort groups by:
+The available sort options are:

+Optional.
 To search for groups by name, enter your criteria in the search field.
-The group search is case insensitive, and applies partial matching.
+The group search is case-insensitive, and applies partial matching.

-To Create a new group select New group.
+Optional.
+To create a new group select New group.

 Administering topics